Updated: Sep 15

 Because circuit training integrates the major components of fitness, it builds balanced physicality.
 In one circuit you could include strength, muscular endurance, and cardiovascular exercises.

 By doing so you will have created an exercise session that promotes several coveted fitness outcomes.
-These outcomes include strength development, improved muscular endurance, and muscle tonality, fat burning, and overloading the ‘cardiovascular system’ resulting in ‘an increase in aerobic capacity’ (Watson 1990).
+These outcomes include strength development, improved muscular endurance, and muscle tonality, fat burning, and overloading the ‘cardiovascular system’ resulting in ‘an increase in aerobic capacity’ (Physical Fitness & Athletic Performance).

 It’s this unique combination of fat burning and muscle building, which single exercises – such as running, cycling, swimming, or weights – do not possess, that will help to sculpt a lean defined physique while building balanced physical fitness.